avaneev/biteopt/README.md

 2. The values of the CentProb and RandProb mutually affect optimization rejection rate and convergence time.
 That is why it is reasonable to select these values manually and optimize other parameters with these values fixed.
+The same applies to the RandMult parameter.

+3. If high optimization attempt rejection rate is not problematic, the parameters of the algorithm can be tuned to provide at least 20% lower convergence time.

 ## Users ##
 This library is used by: